Pixel

 Can I recover damages if I am partially at fault for my accident?

 Yes.
 New Jersey Revised Statute § 2A:15-5.1 establishes that contributory negligence, which is your degree of fault in an accident, will not bar recovery in an action to recover damages for negligence so long as their negligence was not greater than the negligence of the defendants.
 This is known as modified comparative fault, which is frequently referred to as a 51 percent bar.
 This same state law also holds that a person’s damages in a personal injury case can be reduced proportionally to their negligence.
 This means that a person awarded $100,000 in a premises liability accident but found to have been 15 percent at fault will have their award reduced by $15,000 and receive $85,000.
+Establishing where the injury occurred is crucial in determining the degree of fault and the compensation you may be entitled to.

 What kinds of damages could I be entitled to?

 Many premises liability accident cases are resolved through settlements rather than trials.
 However, some cases will make it to court, and a person who proves their premises liability case will usually be awarded compensatory damages.
 The phrase compensatory damages are usually some combination of economic damages, awards for bills that can be calculated, and noneconomic damage, awards for more emotional or psychological harm.
+Damages can be significant, especially when the injury occurred on someone else’s property due to their negligence.

 Economic damages often include medical bills, lost wages, and property damage that can be proven through bills and estimates, while noneconomic damages are far more subjective awards for pain and suffering, emotional distress, and loss of consortium.
 New Jersey also allows for punitive damage awards, but they are rare because they have to be proven by clear and convincing evidence.